Yasi92/read-and-recommend/README.md

 ![Responsive Design](static/readme-assets/readme-img/responsive-design.png)
 [The Website In Action](https://read-and-recommend.herokuapp.com/)

-This is a book recommendation website that provides a shopping link for all books on the website as well as the book's detail and description.
+This is a book recommendation website that provides a shopping link for all books on the website as well as the books' detail and description.
 On this website, users can find a summary of their favorite book, refer to the online store, become a member and write a review about books, and most importantly, add their favorite books to the website.